acbsp/bonafide.guru/en/contents.rst

 "inconvenient" for GBC.

 In all books there are made more than thousand changes of philosophical nature.
-In the second publishing of "Bhagavat-gita" there were made more than hundred changes and additions by GBC instructions and without any authoritative sanctions.
-In third publishing of "Bhagavad-gita" in 2001 there were made so many changes and additions that it cannot be called "Bhagavad-gita **as it is**" any longer.
+In the second publishing of "Bhagavat-gītā" there were made more than hundred changes and additions by GBC instructions and without any authoritative sanctions.
+In third publishing of "Bhagavad-gītā" in 2001 there were made so many changes and additions that it cannot be called "Bhagavad-gītā **as it is**" any longer.
 A lot of changes also appeared in Srila Prabhupada’s commentaries and in the translation of Sanskrit text.

-We shall give analysis of only one very important verse of Bhagavat-gita 4.34 and its commentary, revealing the truth for the general good.
+We shall give analysis of only one very important verse of Bhagavat-gītā 4.34 and its commentary, revealing the truth for the general good.
 In this verse words of Krishna were changed.
 In first two sentences Krishna speaks of spiritual master in singular.
 In the third sentence it is